GooFit/GooFit/docs/documentation.md

 other functions, either using `callFunction` or manually casting a function index into other kinds of functions, as in the metric calculation of listing [Main Eval](@ref listingmaineval).
-For example, in `DalitzPlotPdf`, each resonance may be parametrized by a relativistic Breit-Wigner, a Gaussian, a Flatte function, or more esoteric forms; so the main function is supplied with a list of function indices and parameter indices for them, and interprets the `void` pointer from
+For example, in `Amp3Body`, each resonance may be parametrized by a relativistic Breit-Wigner, a Gaussian, a Flatte function, or more esoteric forms; so the main function is supplied with a list of function indices and parameter indices for them, and interprets the `void` pointer from